The difference between pages, posts and landing pages on a website

 Posts are dynamic content on your website, information that could be just more details about what your pages are saying.
 For example, if you have a website about shoes, you can have a blog, where your posts would be about shoes fashion trending, brands, the type of shoes in the world, etc.

 Posts can be displayed directly on pages, and they normally use the same template.
-Posts can be dived in categories too, so it will be easy for you to organize your communications for a better user experience.
+Posts can be divided in categories too, so it will be easy for you to organize your communications for a better user experience.

 The different kind of Posts